-Central, cozy, easy going.
+Central, cozy, easygoing.
 There are so many reasons to visit this lovely wine bar dedicated to Italian grapes.
-So expect more besides Nebbiolo (or chiavennasca), the wine filter is pretty much brillian.
-Many Italian labels betray wise choices and passionate approach, including bottles from small Doc and Docg, others from lesser-known areas of Piedmont, and wines hailing from the Italian islands.
+So expect more besides Nebbiolo (or chiavennasca), the wine filter is pretty much brilliant.
+Many Italian labels betray wise choices and passionate approaches, including bottles from small Doc and Docg, others from lesser-known areas of Piedmont, and wines hailing from the Italian islands.
 Wines sold by the glass are a hit, including price-wise.
-These are paired with tasty nibbles, such as fine cheese, savoury-brined olives and other well-assorted snacks.
+These are paired with tasty nibbles, such as fine cheese, savory-brined olives, and other well-assorted snacks.
 Bottles of wine, cured meats and canned goods can be purchased and taken home.
 Sunday dinners are served family-style at the large communal table, along with fine wine and conversation.
-The same property has also recently opened Trattoria l’Alba based on seasonal Italian products and food friendly wines.
+The same property manages also Nebbiolo Antipasti restaurant, that is based on a menu of 10 snacks well paired with food-friendly wines.